Caught in the Act

-The focus here is on 11-year-old Mike Kelley, who is placed with a German immigrant farmer more interested in acquiring cheap labor than a new family member.
-When Mike overhears Friedrich and his kind-hearted wife discussing their fear of retribution over a man’s death, he suspects foul play.
-The imaginative youngster’s suspicions are aggravated when his best friend Reuben, an educated farmhand, disappears after a loud altercation with the overseer.
-The puzzle is believably pieced together as the motivations of father and son are revealed at story’s end.
+This mystery focuses on 11-year-old Mike Kelley.
+A German immigrant farmer – more interested in acquiring cheap labor than a new family member – chooses Mike.
+When Mike overhears Friedrich and his wife discussing their fear of retribution over a man’s death, he suspects foul play.

 Mike further suspects foul play when his best friend Reuben, an educated farmhand, disappears after a loud altercation with the overseer.
 Author Nixon believably pieces together this puzzle as she reveals the real motivations of father and son.